Why is a Chatbot so important?

 Where do I find brownie cookies in the assortment that contain 0% real sugar and also no sugur substitute?

-This question must be structured into something like this, in order to be able to look for an answer and produce an answer a typo:
+This question must be structured into something like this to be able to look for an answer and produce an answer with a typo:

 - Fragment 2 (recognized product): brownie cookies.